 CPT vs. OPT: What’s the Difference?

-Note: This information is tailored to F-1 international students.
-Other international student visa classes in the US, like J and M, have different rules.
+Note: This information is aligned with guidance for F-1 international students.
+Other international student visa classes in the US, such as J and M, have different rules.
+For the most up-to-date information, visit the official U.S. Citizenship and Immigration Services (USCIS) website.

-Want to study in the US, Canada, the United Kingdom, Ireland, or Australia?
-Choose from thousands of programs that best fit your needs and budget on the ApplyBoard platform, where we’ll simplify the process for you.
+Want to study in the US, Canada, the United Kingdom, Ireland, Germany, or Australia?
+Choose from thousands of programs that best fit your needs and budget once you register on the ApplyBoard platform.

 On- and Off-Campus Work in the US

-The United States has strict rules for international students who want to work during their studies, especially if you wish to work off campus.
-F-1 students who want to work only on campus must get official authorization.
-Students looking to work off campus have further restrictions.
+The United States has strict rules for international students who want to work during their studies, especially around working off campus.
+That said, F-1 students who want to work only on campus must still get official authorization.
+Students looking to work off campus have further restrictions, which we’ve highlighted below.

 On-Campus Work